-As noted, Confucianism traces itself to the teachings on education, politics, and ethics by Confucius and his followers in the 5th and 6th centuries BC.
-Confucius was an influential thinker who gained a following (both in his own life time as well as for the 2500 or so years after his death), and his teachings emphasized justice and morality, particularly in the governmental and relational realms.
+Confucianism traces itself to the teachings on education, politics, and ethics by Confucius and his followers in the fifth and sixth centuries BCE.
+Confucius was an influential thinker who gained a following (both in his lifetime and for the following 2500 or so years), and his teachings emphasized justice and morality, particularly in the governmental and relational realms.
 Confucius was an early thinker in line of those who explored the notion of goodness and whether moral superiority was a divine privilege or a thing that was inherent within human beings of which could be cultivated.
-Confucius lived at a time when the the Zhou Dynasty (ruling from 1046 to 256 BC) and its rulers believed that they were given authority directly from the gods under what is known as the Mandate of Heaven.
+Confucius lived at a time when the Zhou Dynasty (ruling from 1046 to 256 BCE) and its leaders believed that they were given authority directly from the gods under what is known as the Mandate of Heaven.

 Confucianism has certainly had a great influence on the social life and political philosophy of China.
 Confucius’ political and moral philosophy was further developed by the philosopher-sage Mencius (c.
-372-289 BC) and Xun Zi (3rd century BC), and was promoted to state ideology during the reign of Emperor Wu (156-87 BC) during the Han Dynasty (206 BC – 220 AD).
+372-289 BCE) and Xun Zi (third century BCE), and was promoted to state ideology during the reign of Emperor Wu (156-87 BCE) during the Han Dynasty (r.
+206 BCE – 220 CE).
 It became the accepted social ethic of Chinese society, and Confucius was soon viewed as a saint as opposed to just an ordinary man.
-The Han Dynasty in 136 BC, for example, introduced examinations for imperial civil service based upon Confucius’s meritocratic ideals.
-The emperors of the Song (960-1279 AD) and Ming (1368-1644 AD) dynasties saw how Confucian ideals maintained social order, and also made it the state religion.
-What is known as Neo-Confucianism can be traced to the scholar Zhu Xi (1130-1200 AD) who incorporated elements of Buddhism and Daoism into Confucianism.
+The Han Dynasty in 136 BCE, for example, introduced examinations for imperial civil service based upon Confucius’s meritocratic ideals.
+The emperors of the Song (r.
+960-1279 CE) and Ming (r.
+1368-1644 CE) dynasties saw how Confucian ideals maintained social order, and also made it the state religion.
+What is known as Neo-Confucianism can be traced to the scholar Zhu Xi (1130-1200 CE) who incorporated elements of Buddhism and Daoism into Confucianism.

-Confucius is certainly one of the most influential teachers in Chinese history, and the philosophy/religion he founded are embraced by some five to six million people today.
+Confucius is certainly one of the most influential teachers in Chinese history and the philosophy/religion he founded is embraced by some five to six million people today.
 His ideas have also influenced the spiritual and political lives of people in numerous Asian countries such as Japan, Korea, Vietnam, Hong Kong, and others.
-Confucianism did, however, come up against strong opposition during China’s Cultural Revolution of the 20th century when it was blamed for the country’s weaknesses.
+Confucianism did, however, come up against strong opposition during China’s Cultural Revolution of the twentieth century when it was blamed for the country’s weaknesses.
 In more recent years New Confucianism has emerged in China which combines Confucian ideals with both Chinese and western thinking and philosophy.